 This federal income tax summary is based in part on the advice of counsel to the Fund.
 The Internal Revenue Service could disagree with any conclusions set forth in this section.
-In addition, counsel to the Fund may not have been asked to review, and may not have reached a conclusion with respect to, the federal income tax treatment of the assets to be included in the Fund.
+In addition, counsel to the Fund was not asked to review, and has not reached a conclusion with respect to, the federal income tax treatment of the assets to be included in the Fund.
 This may not be sufficient for you to use for the purpose of avoiding penalties under federal tax law.